maxplanck-ie/snakepipes/docs/content/workflows/ChIPseq.rst

 * **Genrich**: This folder contains the output of `Genrich <https://github.com/jsh58/Genrich>`__.
 This will only exist IF you specified ``--peakCaller Genrich`` and you have samples with non-broad peaks.
 The output is in narrowPeak format, like that from MACS2.

 * **MACS2**: This folder contains the output of `MACS2 <https://github.com/taoliu/MACS>`__ on the ChIP samples, MACS2 would perform either a **narrow** or **broad** peak calling on the samples, as indicated by the ChIP sample configuration file (see :ref:`ChIPconfig`).
 The outputs files would contain the respective tags (**narrowPeak** or **broadPeak**).
-This folder will only exist if you have non-broad marks and use MACS2 for peak calling
+This folder will only exist if you have non-broad marks and use MACS2 for peak calling (default).

+* **MACS2_chipqc**: This folder contains the output of `ChIPQC <https://bioconductor.org/packages/release/bioc/vignettes/ChIPQC/inst/doc/ChIPQC.pdf>`__ analysis of the peaks called by MACS2.
+If you used a different peak caller, a chipqc output folder with the peak caller in its name will be listed.

 * **histoneHMM**: This folder contains the output of `histoneHMM <https://github.com/matthiasheinig/histoneHMM>`__.
 This folder will only exist if you have broad marks.

+* **histoneHMM_chipqc**: This folder contains the output of `ChIPQC <https://bioconductor.org/packages/release/bioc/vignettes/ChIPQC/inst/doc/ChIPQC.pdf>`__ analysis of the peaks called by histoneHMM.
+This folder will only exist if you have broad marks.

-* **CSAW_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`) CSAW will be run using peaks called by the chosen peak caller, and the output folder will be named accordingly.
+* **CSAW_peakCaller_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`) CSAW will be run using peaks called by the chosen peak caller, and the output folder will be named accordingly.
-* **AnnotatedResults_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`).
+* **AnnotatedResults_peakCaller_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`).
 Differentially bound regions annotated with distance to nearest gene are stored here.

 .. note:: Although in case of broad marks, we also perform the MACS2 `broadpeak` analysis (output available as ``MACS2/<sample>.filtered.BAM_peaks.broadPeak``), we would recommend using the histoneHMM outputs in these cases, since histoneHMM produces better results than MACS2 for broad peaks.